joffe97/worldwide_cloud_data/README.md

 # Get the container id by using the following command
 docker container ls

-# Copy the products into a local directory.
+# Copy the products into a local directory
-# Note that the correct container id must be used.
+# Note: The correct container id must be used
 docker cp <container_id>:/usr/src/wwclouds/data/products .
 ```